-Interview with the COVIRNA Project Coordinator, Yvan Devaux
+Interview with the project Coordinator, Dr Yvan Devaux

-To learn more about the COVIRNA project, we spoke to Dr Yvan Devaux, project coordinator of COVIRNA and head of the Cardiovascular Research Unit at the Luxembourg Institute of Health.
+To learn more about the COVIRNA project, we spoke to Dr Yvan Devaux, Coordinator of the project and Head of the Cardiovascular Research Unit at the Luxembourg Institute of Health.
 Dr Devaux has a background in biological sciences, with over 18 years of experience in cardiovascular disease research and OMICS analyses.
 His main interest lies in the discovery and validation of novel RNA biomarkers and therapeutic targets of multiple diseases.

 He is the founder and chair of the Cardiolinc network (www.cardiolinc.org) initiated in 2014, bringing together complementary expertise from clinicians, basic researchers, statisticians, bioinformaticians, systems biologists, and industrials, towards the satisfaction of unmet medical needs.
 Dr Devaux is currently chairing the EU-CardioRNA COST Action CA17129 (www.cardiorna.eu), an H2020-funded network of interdisciplinary collaborators throughout 36 EU and international partner countries.